Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: introduction

-General surfaces of type $(1')_m$, $(2)_m$ and $(3)_m$ are smooth (in fact all surfaces of type $(3)_m$ are smooth) while surfaces of type $(1)_m$ are necessarily singular, the general ones having only $A_1$ singularities.
-The table shows the existence of families of quadruple Galois canonical covers with unbounded irregularity. \begin{remark} (See also \cite{GP01}, Remark 3.4) Let $X$ be as in Theorem ~\ref{gpmain}. \begin{itemize} \item[(1)] If $X$ is of type $(1)_m$ or $(1')_m$, then $X$ contains an elliptic pencil of genus $m+1$ hyperelliptic curves. \item[(2)] If $X$ is of type $(2)_m$, then $X$ contains a genus $m$ pencil of genus 2 curves. \item[(3)] If $X$ is of type $(3)_m$, then $X$ contains a genus $m+1$ pencil of genus 2 curves. \end{itemize} \end{remark}
+Surfaces of type $(3)_m$ are clearly products of a genus $2$ curve and a genus $m+1$ hyperelliptic curve, so their study is easier.
+Surfaces of types $(1)_m$, $(1')_m$ and $(2_m)$ are not product of curves (for one thing, \textcolor{black}{they satisfy the equality $K_X^2=4p_g(X)-8$ but} not the equality $p_g(X) = 2q(X)-4$; see \cite{BeauD}) so studying them is much more complex.
+Surfaces of type $(1')_m$, $(2)_m$ and $(3)_m$ are smooth (in fact all surfaces of type $(3)_m$ are smooth) while surfaces of type $(1)_m$ are necessarily singular, the general ones having only $A_1$ singularities.
+The above table shows the existence of families of quadruple Galois canonical covers with unbounded geometric genus and unbounded irregularity.
 In addition, some of the families of Theorem~\ref{gpmain} are extremal cases for several inequalities concerning irregular surfaces of general type, such as $K_X^2\geq 2\chi(X)$, the slope inequality (see \cite{LP}), $K_X^2\geq 2p_g(X)$ (see \cite{Deb}) and $p_g(X)\geq 2q(X)-4$ (see \cite{BeauD}).
 Because of all of this, quadruple Galois covers are interesting from the perspective of the geography of irregular surfaces as well.

-\begin{remark} {Although the covers of Theorem~\ref{gpmain} are \emph{simple iterated double covers} in the sense of \cite{Ma1}, they are not \emph{good sequences}.
+\begin{remark} {Although the covers of Theorem~\ref{gpmain} are \emph{simple iterated double covers} in the sense of \cite{Ma1}, they are not \emph{good sequences} (see again \cite{Ma1}, Definition C).
 Moreover, the point of view of our article is to study the deformation of canonical morphisms to projective spaces, rather than the deformation of finite morphisms between two surfaces.
 Therefore our study distinctly differs from the study of simple iterated double covers carried out by Catanese and Manetti.} \end{remark}